 How to Become a TV News Anchor

-At the various television stations and networks, the TV news anchors present the news.
-You know these people—they're the ones sitting behind a desk (or in the field) telling you what happened in the world that day.
-Whether broadcasting from a small local station or manning one of the network’s primetime broadcasts, TV news anchors compile news stories and deliver them.
+TV news anchors are the people who present the news at the various television stations and networks.
+You know these people—the ones sitting behind a desk or out on the beat telling you what happened in the world that day.
+Whether broadcasting from a small local station or manning one of the broadcast network’s primetime news shows, TV news anchors compile news stories and deliver them.

 The Skills You Need

 Being a news anchor requires a number of skills, the first of which is a comfort level in front of the camera.
-There’s an element of show business in the job of a news anchor—not only do you need to be comfortable in front of the camera but you need to connect with the audience so people want to watch you as opposed to your competition.
-Feeling comfortable speaking to the camera is not a skill you're born with, but it is a skill you can acquire and hone.
+An element of show business comes with the job of a news anchor—not only do you need to be comfortable in front of the camera, but you need to connect with the audience so that people want to watch you as opposed to your competition.
+Feeling comfortable speaking to the camera is not a skill most people are born with, but you can acquire and hone it.

 Excellent verbal, written, improvisational, and interviewing skills are imperative.
-As are persistence and objectivity, physical stamina, being a team player, projecting a professional image, and having a knowledge of social media.
+Add to those qualities persistence and objectivity, physical stamina, being a team player, projecting a professional image, and having a knowledge of social media.

-A news anchor also needs to be able to think on his or her feet.
-While many anchors will read scripts off of a teleprompter or notes on their desk, information can also be transmitted aurally.
-If the news is breaking, the information may be fed to an anchor on the spur of the moment from a producer.
-The anchor needs to be able to absorb the information they're being fed and then relay that information to the audience in a clear and concise manner.
+News anchors also need to be able to think on their feet.
+While many anchors read scripts off of a teleprompter or notes on their desk, information can also be transmitted aurally.
+If news is breaking, a producer may feed the information to an anchor on the spur of the moment.
+The anchor needs to be able to absorb the information that's coming in and then relay that information to the audience in a clear and concise manner.

 While news anchor jobs come with a lot of visibility and fame, the position also comes with long hours, hard work, constant deadlines, and unpredictable natural and world events.
 These range from political scandals to school shootings to terrorist attacks.
-Anchors need a stomach for negative stories and need to remain objective and calm in the face of disaster.
+Anchors need a stomach for negative stories and the ability to remain objective and unemotional in the face of disaster.